devulrix/everything-as-code/content/about.md

 ## How do I contact you?

-The easiest way to contact me is to reach out on [Twitter](https://twitter.com/DevUlrix).
+The easiest way to contact me is to reach out on [BlueSky](https://bsky.app/profile/everything-as-code.com) or [Threads](https://www.threads.net/@devulrix).
 My DM's are open, so feel free to say 'Hello'.
-You can also use the [contact](/contact) page at the bottom of every page.